chromice/ae/README.md

 ## Response

-Response library is a set of functions, classes, and interfaces that lets you create a response object, set its content and headers, and (optionally) cache and compress it.
+Response component is a set of functions, classes, and interfaces that lets you create a response object, set its content and headers, and (optionally) cache and compress it.
 It is designed to work with `\ae\request\map()` function (see above), which expects you to create a response object for each request.

 Here is an example of a simple application that creates a response, sets one custom header, caches it for 5 minutes, and dispatches it.
 The response is also automatically compressed using Apache's `mod_deflate`: